madzno/js-230/lesson_5/guess-a-word/javascripts/pedac.md

 - get the message paragraph and set its textContent to the gameWon message
 - get the replay link using getElementbyId('replay');
 - using classList, add the class ('visible');
+- unbind the 'keyup' event using removeEventListener (make sure all of the arguments match)

+## this.reset() method
+- called everytime the new constructor is called
+- class visible is removed from the replay link
+- className of the 'apples' div is reset to ''
+- content of the message paragraph is set to ''
+- remove all the spans from the guesses' div (can combine with removing from the word div)
+- reset the document.body className to ''